 Basic Ingredients for Bread

 When the weather is amenable (meaning nice and warm), I love making bread.
 Surprisingly, this has gone the smoothest for me.
 My family won’t stop eating my bread.
-Unfortunately, the weather hasn’t been cooperating lately, so it’s been difficult to get my dough to rise properly.
-I’m (gasp) not a fan of sourdough.
 Fortunately, bread is insanely easy to make with the easiest list of ingredients.

 - Flour.
 Since I’ve only just started baking bread, I’ve only used all-purpose, but I’m anxious to try using gluten-free flour one day.

 - Sugar.
 This one isn’t necessary though packets of yeast will say to mix some sugar into the warm water and then add the yeast.
 If I know my yeast is fine, I don’t even bother with sugar or proofing.
 I consider sugar to be optional, though, if you’re making a sweeter bread like brioche, you should add sugar.

 - Salt.
 From what I’ve read, 2% of the weight of the flour is needed, though I’ve found it too be a bit too salty for me.
 Or maybe I’m just doing my math wrong.